 In the last few years, new variations on crowdfunding have appeared as more and more people become aware of it.
 There’s consumer crowdfunding, equity crowdfunding, charity crowdfunding… what’s the difference?

-- Consumer crowdfunding is what most people think of when they think of crowdfunding – this is the Kickstarter/Indiegogo model, where many (not all!) are backing because they get something cool in return, as well as feeling good about making something happen.
+- Consumer crowdfunding or rewards-based crowdfunding is what most people think of when they think of crowdfunding – this is the Kickstarter/Indiegogo model, where many (not all!) are backing because they get something cool in return, as well as feeling good about making something happen.

 - Charity crowdfunding raises money for a specific charity, and this can be a great way for a smaller charity to raise its profile.
 It’s also related to crowdfunding for good causes, which can be much more personal – someone who needs help to pay their medical bills, legal expenses, or tuition fees.
 Check out JustGiving and GoFundMe for examples.

 - Equity crowdfunding is a new variation on equity investment, on platforms like Crowdcube and Seedrs; backers support an early-stage company by investing – sometimes at very small scale – in shares of the company.